How to: Include Recordings of the Screen and Voice During Tests Using Test Settings

 To configure screen and voice recording for your test settings

 Open the test settings that you want to configure for recording the screen and voice.
-For more information, see Collect diagnostic data while testing (Azure Test Plans) or Collect diagnostic information using test settings.
+For more information, see Creating test settings for manual tests or Specifying Test Settings for Visual Studio Tests.